94BILLY/NOVA/README.md

 ### The Executive Desktop Assistant
 *"The performance & durability of the past with the intelligence of the future."*

-Nova is a native Win32 C++17 executive desktop assistant that connects to local or cloud AI providers and can automate real Windows tasks through PowerShell/CMD.
+Nova is the first native Win32 C++17 executive desktop AI assistant that connects to local or cloud AI providers and can automate real Windows tasks through PowerShell/CMD.
 No Electron.
 No bloat.
 No bullsh*t.

 ---